19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 ### Power of Registrar to strike defunct limited liability partnership off register

-38\.—(1) Where the Registrar has reasonable cause to believe that a limited liability partnership is not carrying on business or is not in operation, he may send to the limited liability partnership by post a letter to that effect and stating that, if an answer showing cause to the contrary is not received within one month from the date of the letter, a notice will be published in theGazettewith a view to striking the name of the limited liability partnership off the register.
+38\.—(1) Where the Registrar has reasonable cause to believe that a limited liability partnership is not carrying on business or is not in operation, the Registrar may send to the limited liability partnership and its managers and partners a letter to that effect and stating that, if an answer showing cause to the contrary is not received within 30 days after the date of the letter, a notice will be published in theGazettewith a view to striking the name of the limited liability partnership off the register.

+[Act 35 of 2014 wef 03/01/2016]

-(2) Unless the Registrar receives an answer within one month from the date of the letter to the effect that the limited liability partnership is carrying on business or is in operation, he may publish in theGazetteand send to the limited liability partnership by registered post a notice that at the expiration of 3 months from the date of that notice the name of the limited liability partnership mentioned therein will, unless cause is shown to the contrary, be struck off the register and the limited liability partnership will be dissolved.
+(2) Unless the Registrar receives an answer within 30 days after the date of the letter to the effect that the limited liability partnership is carrying on business or is in operation, he may publish in theGazetteand send to the limited liability partnership by registered post a notice that at the expiration of 60 days after the date of that notice the name of the limited liability partnership mentioned therein will, unless cause is shown to the contrary in the form and manner specified in section 38C, be struck off the register and the limited liability partnership will be dissolved.

+[Act 35 of 2014 wef 03/01/2016]

 (3) If in any case where a limited liability partnership is being wound up the Registrar has reasonable cause to believe that —